OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/exec_comp.rst

 ExecComp
 ********

-The `ExecComp` is a component that provides a shortcut for building an ExplicitComponent that represents a set of simple mathematical relationships between inputs and outputs.
+`ExecComp` is a component that provides a shortcut for building an ExplicitComponent that represents a set of simple mathematical relationships between inputs and outputs.
 The ExecComp automatically takes care of all of the component API methods, so you just need to instantiate it with an equation.
 Derivatives are also automatically determined using the complex step